 The CRA makes RIT deposits based on different scenarios.

-Whether in hundred dollars or thousands of dollars, there are things you need to do when you receive the Canada RIT deposit.
+Whether in hundred dollars or thousands of dollars, there are things you need to do when you receive the Canada refund income tax deposit.

 This will help you confirm the reason behind the RIT deposit you received.